 Sense of Community

 Sense of community refers to people’s perception of interconnection and interdependence, shared responsibility and common goals.
 This Priority Area considers actions that improve civic engagement, lower barriers to inclusion, and make Kingston a welcoming and supportive community.
-Having a strong sense of community is important because it helps build social capital among residents and encourages volunteerism and citizen involvement.
-Also, a community that is rich in social capital provides a wealth of intelligence, sensitivity, and wisdom that will underpin and support community sustainability efforts.
+Having a strong sense of community is important because it helps build social capital among residents and encourages volunteerism.
+Also, a community that is rich in social capital provides a wealth of intelligence and sensitivity that will fortify and support community sustainability efforts.

 The idea of stewardship stems from responsibility to remain accountable for the consequences of one’s actions.
 In understanding the interconnectedness of our ecology, we know that our human activities have direct consequences on the physical environment.
 Environmental stewardship calls upon the community to share the responsibility of protecting and sustaining our shared environment.